makerdao/mips/MIP30/mip30.md

 (perceived to be) low risk, and beyond the control of MakerDAO governance, which has the expected effect of exerting a strong positive influence on dai demand.
-Another way to view the problem is that a large portion of the dai supply is locked away by contracts offering depositors an attractive yield for depositing their dai there.
-Most
+Another way to view the problem is that a large portion of the dai supply is locked away, and taken off the market by contracts offering depositors an attractive yield for depositing their dai.
-prominently:
+Most prominently:

 - 363MM DAI sitting inside Compound
 - 197MM DAI in the Uniswap ETH/DAI pool (though the liquidity mining